 Training is available to all authorized users in a variety of formats.
-Basic radiation safety orientation training is available on the hospital e-learning system.
-Other training is provided by booklets and presentations that departments request through the radiation safety office.
-Refresher training is required every three years and is monitored by the radiation safety office.
-Additional training is provided for those requiring Transport of Dangerous Goods for shipping Class 7 Radioactive Material.

-Regular audits of training are undertaken on a quarterly basis by the radiation safety office.
+- Radiation safety orientation training is available through the hospital's e-learning system. - Refresher training is required every three years and is monitored by the radiation safety office on a quarterly basis.
 It is the responsibility of the managers to ensure training is completed.
-All required training for authorized users in the cyclotron department was up to date during the 2019 calendar year.
+All required training for authorized users in the cyclotron department was up to date during the 2020 calendar year. - Department specific training is provided by booklets and presentations that cyclotron department request through the radiation safety office.